-Even if you’re living in a tiny apartment, you can still find a sofa that’s stylish, comfortable, and, most importantly, fits even the smallest of spaces.
-Gone are the days when apartment dwellers needed to sacrifice style, quality, and seating capacity due to limited space.
+Gone are the days when apartment dwellers need to sacrifice style, quality, and comfortable seating capacity due to limited space.
 Furniture manufacturers and retailers have responded with a variety of small, comfy sofas that make the most of your square footage.

 Choosing couches for small apartments, and decorating limited spaces in general, can be challenging, but with a little imagination and some unique space-saving solutions, you can create a cozy and inviting home you’ll love living in.

 Although some apartment dwellers may opt for loveseats, a loveseat generally has just two seat cushions, while apartment-size sofas have three.
 A standard-size three-seat sofa usually measures about 35 inches deep by 84 inches wide.
 While apartment-size sofa dimensions can vary, most measure between 68 and 80 inches wide, with a few-inch reduction in depth.

 When thinking about decorating any space, it’s important to consider the scale of the room.
 While you might love the look of that overstuffed full-size sofa, it very well may overwhelm your less-than-roomy living space.
 On the flip side, if you eventually move to a bigger space, your apartment-size couch may look just as lost and out of place.
 The trick is to find a small, comfy couch that still works within the space you have.
 By paying careful attention to the scale of the room and the furniture and accents within it, you will achieve the best possible decorating result.